Konkani language: Contemporary

-Revival
+Revitalisation

 Konkani language was in decline, due to the use of Portuguese as the official and social language among the Christians, the predominance of Marathi over Konkani among Hindus, and the Konkani Christian-Hindu divide.
 Seeing this, Vaman Raghunath Varde Valaulikar set about on a mission to unite all Konkanis, Hindus as well as Christians, regardless of caste or religion.
 He saw this movement not just as a nationalistic movement against Portuguese rule, but also against the pre-eminence of Marathi over Konkani.
 Almost single-handedly he crusaded, writing a number of works in Konkani.
 He is regarded as the pioneer of modern Konkani literature and affectionately remembered as Shenoi Goembab.
 His death anniversary, 9 April, is celebrated as World Konkani Day (Vishwa Konkani Dis).

 Madhav Manjunath Shanbhag, an advocate by profession from Karwar, who with a few like-minded companions travelled throughout all the Konkani speaking areas, sought to unite the fragmented Konkani community under the banner of "one language, one script, one literature".
 He succeeded in organising the first All India Konkani Parishad in Karwar in 1939.
-Successive Adhiveshans of All India Konkani Parishad were held at various places in subsequent years.
-27 annual Adhiveshans of All India Konkani Parishad have been held so far.
+Successive adhiveshans of All India Konkani Parishad were held at various places in subsequent years.
+At least 29 adhiveshans of All India Konkani Parishad have been held since.

-Pandu Putti Kolambkar an eminent social worker of Kodibag, Karwar was a close associate of Shri Waman Raghunath Shennoi Varde Valaulikar, strove hard for the upliftment of Konkani in Karwar (North Kanara) and Konkan Patti.